nostr-protocol/nips/XX.md

 }
 ```

-### Event Kind 1337: Fin-Epoch
+### Event Kind 1337: `FIN_EPOCH`

 Cashu mints should use this event kind to signal the end of the current epoch (keys rotation).
-The construction of this event is equivalent to kind 13467, except that `content` should contain a base64-encoded string representing the fin-epoch payload, containing unit and outstanding balance as described in [NUT-XX]().
+The construction of this event is equivalent to kind 13467, except that `content` should be a base64-encoded string representing the `FIN_EPOCH` payload, containing unit and outstanding balance as described in [NUT-XX](https://github.com/cashubtc/nuts/pull/155).